Analysis: Russia’s use of hypersonic missiles poses a challenge for Ukraine

 Russia’s use of hypersonic missiles poses a difficult challenge for Ukraine’s air defences

-Analysis: Such missiles travel at five times the speed of sound, are extremely difficult to track and can only by tackled by counter-hypersonic systems
+Analysis: Such missiles travel at many times the speed of sound and can only by tackled by counter-hypersonic systems

 Ukraine: Aerial view shows aftermath of Russian missile strikes on Lviv Oblast

-The Russian air strikes across Ukraine are the latest in a series aimed at hitting infrastructure, part of a regular pattern which has emerged in the last five months.
+The Russian airstrikes across Ukraine are the latest in a series aimed at damaging infrastructure and are part of a pattern to emerge in the last five months.

 They are, however, the largest attacks for a while and included hypersonic as well as cruise missiles in their number.
-The former, in particular, poses great challenges for air Ukrainian air defences which have become increasingly adept at coping with swarms of drones used in previous raids.
+The former, in particular, poses great challenges for the Ukrainian air defences which have become increasingly adept at coping with swarms of drones used in previous raids.

-Hypersonic missiles travel at five times the speed of sound, around 3,850 mph, are extremely difficult to track, can only by tackled by counter- hypersonic systems, and can destroy a target as sizeable as an aircraft carrier even without a warhead.
+Hypersonic missiles can travel at nine times the speed of sound or more, are extremely difficult to track, can only by tackled by counter-hypersonic systems, and can destroy an aircraft carrier even without a warhead.

-The Kinzhal — Dagger — was one among supposedly “invincible” weapons which Vladimir Putin first spoke about in an national address five years ago.
+The Kinzhal – or Dagger – was among the supposedly “invincible” weapons which Vladimir Putin first spoke about in an national address five years ago.
 Russia’s defence minister, Sergei Shoigu, announced the deployment of the hypersonic missile system in Ukraine at the end of last year and US officials have subsequently charted their use in combat in the country.

 Six Kinzhals were fired overall in the barrage of 81 missiles and eight drones.
 According to Nato estimates Russia’s arsenal has around 40 Kinzhals, so this was a significant proportion of them to be used in one assault.